astr0n0mer/digital-garden/pages/robert-martin.md

-- Robert Martin, also known as #uncle-bob , is an author and software developer known for his work on clean code and agile software development, and has written several books on the subject.
+- Robert Martin, also known as #uncle-bob, is an author and software developer known for his work on clean code and agile software development, and has written several books on the subject.